ENG517/Github-Docs-G4/content/desktop/making-changes-in-a-branch/managing-branches-in-github-desktop.md

 ---
 ## About managing branches

 You can use branches to safely experiment with changes to your project.
 Branches isolate your new work from other branches in the repository.
-For example, you could use a branch to work on a specific bug while someone else uses a seperate branch to fix a problematic glitch without affecting each other.
+For example, you could use a branch to work on a specific bug while someone else uses a separate branch to fix a problematic glitch without affecting each other.

 You always create a branch from an existing branch.
 Typically, you might create a branch from the default or "main" branch of your repository.
 You can then work on this new branch in isolation from changes that other people are making to the repository.